w3c/wai-curricula/content/designer/information-design.md

   * pages
   * chapter markers (in digital publications)
 * create graphical representations that accompany the text, to make the information easier to understand; for example a diagram representation of the process described in the text”
-* evaluate the use of professional terms, idioms, and jargon, and justify the use of definitions for such terms to support readability
+* evaluate the use of professional terms, idioms, and jargon, and select definitions for such terms to support readability
-* evaluate the use of acronyms and abbreviations, and justify the use of expanded forms for such abbreviations and acronyms to support readability
+* evaluate the use of acronyms and abbreviations, and select expanded forms for such acronyms and abbreviations to support readability
 * identify related requirements for developers to make language programmatically determined
 * identify related requirements for content authors to provide clear language and easy-to-read texts whenever possible